IntrepidPursuits/sherpa/development_principles.md

 #Intrepid Development Principles

-The following core principles represent how Intrepid approaches software development practices and process.
-We use these principles as a lens through which we can evaluate new technologies, tools, and procedures.
+The following core principles represent how Intrepid approaches software development.
+We use these principles as a lens through which we can evaluate new technologies, tools, and processes.

 ###Team Alignment